System Behaviour Description Language

 The full list of the SBDL compiler’s modes of operation can be found in the Command-Line Interface section; this section will demonstrate some examples of how to use these modes.

-The core mode of the compiler is to aggregate its input arguments.
+The core mode of the compiler is to compile its input arguments.
 This consists of the following steps:

 1. Identify all input files (potentially recursively)